 For individuals who have progressive keratoconus who receive corneal collagen cross-linking using riboflavin and ultraviolet A, the evidence includes randomized controlled trials (RCTs), systematic reviews and nonrandomized studies.
 Relevant outcomes are change in disease status, functional outcomes, and treatment-related morbidity.
 Based on RCT evidence used to inform FDA approval, corneal collagen cross-linking was associated with significant improvements in corneal curvature score and corrected distance visual acuity and non-significant improvement in uncorrected distance visual acuity compared with sham treatment after 1 year follow-up.
 Long-term RCT follow-up is needed.
 Several non-randomized studies measured visual acuity and other measures with corneal collagen cross-linking.
 The adverse events associated with corneal collagen cross-linking include corneal opacity (haze), corneal epithelial defects and other ocular findings.
 Most adverse events resolved in the first month but continued in a few (1%-6%) individuals for 6 to 12 months.
-The evidence is sufficient to determine that the technology results in an improvement in net health outcomes.
+The evidence is sufficient to determine that technology results in an improvement in net health outcomes.

-For individuals who have corneal ectasia after refractive surgery who receive corneal collagen cross-linking using riboflavin and ultraviolet A, the evidence includes RCTs.
-Relevant outcomes are change in disease status, functional outcomes and treatment-related morbidity.
-RCT evidence, used to inform FDA approval, found corneal collagen cross-linking associated significant improvements in corneal curvature score, corrected distance visual acuity and uncorrected distance visual acuity after 1-year follow-up when compared with sham treatment.
+For individuals who have corneal ectasia after refractive surgery who receive corneal collagen cross-linking using riboflavin and ultraviolet A, the evidence includes systematic reviews and RCTs.
+Relevant outcomes are change in disease status, functional outcomes and treatmentrelated morbidity.
+Systematic reviews demonstrate that corneal collagen cross-linking is effective in reducing the progression of keratoconus and post-laser refractive surgery ectasia.
+RCT evidence, used to inform FDA approval, found corneal collagen cross-linking associated with significant improvements in corneal curvature score, corrected distance visual acuity and uncorrected distance visual acuity after 1-year follow-up when compared with sham treatment.
 Another trial that followed patients up to 3 years and saw continued improvement in visual acuity with corneal collagen cross-linking.
-5-year follow-up in a prospective single-arm study found sustained improvement in uncorrected and corrected distance visual acuity scores and steep keratometry from baseline levels with no significant change in the spherical equivalent.
+A 5-year follow-up in a prospective single-arm study found sustained improvement in uncorrected and corrected distance visual acuity scores and steep keratometry from baseline levels with no significant change in the spherical equivalent.
 Additional long-term follow-up for visual acuity outcomes is needed.
 The adverse events associated with corneal collagen cross-linking were the same for the ectasia trials as for the keratoconus.
-The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.
+The evidence is sufficient to determine that technology results in an improvement in the net health outcome.